-Description The subject property comprises a two storey and attic mid terraced villa with single storey rear porch extension.
-Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Open Plan Kitchen/Living/Dining area with Utility Room off.
-FIRST FLOOR: Landing, 3 Bedrooms and Bathroom with WC.
-ATTIC LEVEL: Fourth Bedroom.
-Gross internal floor area (m2) The gross internal floor area extends to 171 sq. m or thereby. i Neighbourhood and location The subjects are located within the popular Netherlee district, lying to the south of Glasgow City Centre, where surrounding properties are similar in age and character.
-More than adequate local shopping, education and public transport facilities are available close by.
-There is a lane located to the rear of the property.
-1 Age Believed to be constructed circa 1930.
-Weather The weather was dry but overcast.
+Description The subject property comprises a two storey semi-detached villa with attic conversion, rear extension and side porch.
+Accommodation GROUND FLOOR: Entrance Vestibule leading to Entrance Hallway, Living Room, Dining Room, Kitchen with Breakfast Area and Rear Porch.
+HALF LEVEL LANDING: Bathroom with WC.
+FIRST FLOOR: Landing and 3 Bedrooms.
+ATTIC LEVEL: Landing, Attic Bedroom and Shower Room with WC.
+Gross internal floor area (m2) The gross internal floor area extends to 163 sq. m or thereby.
+Neighbourhood and location The subjects are located within the popular Giffnock district lying to the south of Glasgow City Centre, where surrounding properties are of similar age and character.
+Adequate local shopping, educational and public transport facilities are available close by.
+Age Believed to be constructed circa 1900.
+Weather Dry but overcast.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks appear to be of brick construction with a facing brick outer leaf finish.
+The original masonry chimney stack has been removed and replaced with metal flue counterparts.